-Provide a briefThe proposal will establish an online-only version of the already approved in-person MSdescription ofin AS with Structures Concentration.
-The program is intended for qualified candidateswhat changes arewho are unable to attend the University in-person.
-Admission and degree requirementsbeing made to thefor the online-only program will be same as the in-person program.
-One course isupdated from a section of a special topics course (ARCH 595) to a new course (ARCH 557).
+The proposal will establish an online-only version of the already approved in-person MS in AS with Structures Concentration.
+The program is intended for qualified candidates who are unable to attend the University in-person.
+Admission and degree requirements for the online-only program will be same as the in-person program.
+One course is updated from a section of a special topics course (ARCH 595) to a new course (ARCH 557).